RVCC-IDMX/unit-tests-statements-template/README.md

 Eslint needs to be properly running in this repo as it is configured to not allow you to commit with coding errors.

 Be careful of any squigglies and get them properly fixed (do not add any eslint disable comments)

 ---

+## GitHub is configured to run the tests when you push

+The .github folder is configured to run GitHub actions when there is a push.

+---